yy-7105/Elimination-tower-defence/README.md

 # Elimination-tower-defence
 ## Rules
-- There are three types of tower, Cannon, Sniper, and Crusher:
+- There are three types of towers, Cannon, Sniper, and Crusher:
   - Canon deal average damage and has a high attack speed and an average attack range;
   - Sniper deals high damage and deal increasing damage to Square; its attack range is wider but its reloading slowly;
   - Crusher deals low to average damage in a small attack range (deal 50% more damage to triangle), but it smashes all enemies in his attack range!